4U6U57/CMPS012A-pt.w17-grading-scripts/README.md

 ### PA1
 Type the following:

-Note that <PATH_TO_LAWN.JAVA> should be replaced in its entirety with the relative path to your lawn.java file.
+* Note that \<PATH_TO_LAWN.JAVA> should be replaced in its entirety with the relative path to your lawn.java file.
-For example, a likely path is ~/cmps12a/pa1/Lawn.java
+  For example, a likely path is:
+  ~/cmps12a/pa1/Lawn.java
 ```
 git clone https://github.com/legendddhgf/CMPS012A-pt.w17-grading-scripts.git
 cd CMPS012A-pt.w17-gradings-scripts